 vitreous humor: A clear gel behind the lens, inside the eye.

-- Waves Go Public! - Students apply everything they have learned about waves, light properties, the electromagnetic spectrum, and eye anatomy, to design devices that can aid color blind persons in distinguishing colors.
+- Developing & Presenting Design Solutions: Waves Go Public! - Students apply everything they have learned about waves, light properties, the electromagnetic spectrum, and eye anatomy, to design devices that can aid color blind persons in distinguishing colors.
 Students learn about the engineering design process and teams develop three possible solutions to the unit's design challenge.
 Through this activity, teams complete the legacy cycle by "going public."
 They illustrate and compare the three potential solutions on posters.
 They create informative brochures that explain the final designs and the science behind them.
 And, they make three-minute presentations to pitch the ideas.

 Note Taking: During the lecture, have students complete the Eye Structure and Seeing Light—Notes Outline and refer to it for visuals that supplement the lecture material.
 Then, with the notes turned over on their desks, ask students various questions that were covered in the lecture material.
 Evaluate students' answers to gauge their mastery of the subject.